dev361/dev361-front-builder/README.md

      /* watch css and js files, if you wish to watch other type of files, add it to the 'files' key */
     bs: {
-        routing: "www.xvallot.front-kickstart.dev/",
+        routing: "www.url-of-your-project.dev",
-        portNumber: "8787",  // pick one between 8181 and 8989
+        portNumber: "2020"
         //files: [basePath+'**!/!*.php', basePath+'**!/!*.html']
     }
     /* and you can do that, too (js will override the js key in dfb.config.js) :
     , js: [
-        {src: 'myPersonalPath', dest: 'myPersonalPath' }
+        {src: 'my/personal/src/path', dest: 'my/personal/dest/path' }
     ]*/
 }
 ```
-If you want to run BrowserSync, simply put in your project's url, and a port between 8181 and 8989.
+If you want to run BrowserSync, simply put in your project's url (ex _www.url-of-your-project.dev_) and a port of your choice (ex _2020_), then open _www.url-of-your-project.dev:2020_.
 Browser will now be reloaded on js and scss modification.
 Add path files if you want to reload on php/html/whatever modification.